wso2/docs-mg/en/docs/getting-started/quick-start-guide/quick-start-guide-binary.md

 After the APIs are exposed via WSO2 API Microgateway, you can invoke an API with a valid token(JWT or opaque access token) or an API key.
 Let's use WSO2 API Microgateway's API key endpoint to obtain an
  API key in order to access the API.

-Below command will retrieve an APIKey token and set it to the shell variable `TOKEN`.
+The below command will retrieve an APIKey token and set it to the shell variable `TOKEN`.

 ``` text
 TOKEN=$(curl -X get "https://localhost:9095/apikey" -H "Authorization:Basic YWRtaW46YWRtaW4=" -k)